qdrant/qdrant-txtai/README.md

 accuracy.
 Please refer to [Qdrant docs](https://qdrant.github.io/qdrant/redoc/index.html#tag/collections/operation/create_collection) if you are interested in the meaning of each property.

-The example below presents all the available options:
+The example below presents all the available options, if we connect to Qdrant server:

 ```yaml
 embeddings: